UN rights chief says Israeli strikes on Gaza may be war crimes | Law-Order

 - Israel

+The United States, Israel's closest ally, did not sign up to address the talks, where it has observer status, appearing to shun the ninth session held on Gaza since 2006.
+"Regrettably, the self-professed global champions of human rights continue to shield the occupier from global accountability, and literally provide arms and ammunitions for its widely reported war crimes and crimes of apartheid against the Palestinian people," Pakistan's ambassador to the OIC, Khalil Hashmi, said, speaking on behalf of the Islamic group.

-The conflict erupted after Hamas demanded Israeli forces leave the Al Aqsa compound in East Jerusalem and later launched rockets towards Israel.
-The "indiscriminate" rocket strikes constitute "a clear violation of international humanitarian law", Bachelet said.
-Israel responded with intense airstrikes in Gaza, including shelling, missiles, and attacks from the sea, causing widespread destruction of civilian infrastructure and death, she said.
+The conflict erupted after Hamas demanded Israeli forces leave the Al Aqsa mosque compound in East Jerusalem and later launched rockets towards Israel.
+Bachelet said "indiscriminate" strikes from rockets launched by Hamas constituted "a clear violation of international humanitarian law".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)